- Academic Affairs

 Participate in pre-departure center orientations and faculty-scheduled sessions.
 Complete assignments as given by your faculty leaders.

-Register with UMB's travel assistance program, International SOS, and other registries before they leave the U.S.
+Register with UMB's travel assistance program, International SOS, and other registries before leaving the United States.

 Visit a travel clinic to receive all required vaccinations, medical reviews, and travel medications (if needed).